mesakarghm/mesakarghm/README.md

 - 👀 I’m interested in Python and Machine Learning
 - 🌱 I’m currently learning Computer Vision
 - 💞️ I’m looking to collaborate on any Computer Vision related tasks
-- ❔  I'm searching for a new role in the field of Machine Learning / Computer Vision
 - 📫 How to reach me : mesakarghm@gmail.com

 <!---